 Over the years, we’ve found that what can propel your business to the next level, more than any resource, skill set, or idea, is your community.
 These are the people who come to your launch party when you release a new product, connect you with the best designer for your rebrand, and continually refer clients to your business.

 There is no school for entrepreneurship; no central hub where everyone gathers.
 You have to build your community yourself.
 Worksesh makes this easy.

 How does it work?

 Each Worksesh group meets four times over the course of the month.
 The reason for this is simple: real relationships take time to root, and that’s what we’re creating space for.
-This is not a networking group where you’ll pocket some business cards and head on your way, frustrated you drove all the way across the city to hardly connect with anyone.
+This is not a networking group where you’ll pocket some business cards and head on your way, frustrated that you drove all the way across the city and hardly connected with anyone.
 This is a group of women committed to supporting one another, in business and in life, and forming strong, lasting friendships.

 Each week we gather at a boutique hotel, member’s home, or unique community space, and share current successes, struggles, and projects within our businesses, but we also create space for conversations that go beyond business, for we believe that our personal and business lives are permeable and interconnected -- and that the health of one depends upon the health of the other.

 Over the past two years, more than 300 women have been part of Worksesh in their city.
 Here are thoughts from a few —